Leading a Hybrid Workforce

 “Normal” Isn’t Ever Coming Back: The Future of Work is Disruption

-What we know: 2021 will continue the upheaval to the way most people work.
+What we know: the upheaval to the way most people work will continue.
 Again.

 Alphabet CEO Sundar Pichai said in an interview with Time magazine: “We firmly believe that in-person, being together, having a sense of community is super important….
 But we do think we need to create more flexibility and more hybrid models.”
 The question is HOW?Do managers have the needed EQ skills?